 I visited Mount Merapi on my very first day in Indonesia.
 We were at the Yogyakarta City of Java Island and after spending a leisurely day at the rice fields, we headed to explore the volcanic mountain.

 Mount Merapi & Its Volcanic Eruptions

 Merapi literally means mountain of fire.
 It is a volcano that occasionally spews fire throwing Lava and volcanic ash all around it.
-It may look like a disaster but it is also life sustaining.
+It may look like a disaster but it is also life-sustaining.
 The minerals that are thrown from the mountain make the earth around it one of the most fertile in the world.
-No wonder it is densely populated part of Java island.
+No wonder it is a densely populated part of Java Island.